 Below you can see what can happen if you open a malicious PDF file.
-This PDF is designed to deliver malware by creative use of legitimate features and circumventing a security feature in Adobe Acrobat.
+This PDF is designed to deliver malware by the creative use of legitimate features and circumventing a security feature in Adobe Acrobat.

-- Victim opens the malicious PDF attachment
+- The victim opens the malicious PDF attachment

 - The “updater” file opens the default web browser